almostengr/almostengr.github.io/docs/lifestyle/2020/2020-01-04-21-days-of-prayer-and-fasting.md

 ## Day 5 - January 9

 I listened to a sermon that talked about letting the past be the past, and to focus on what is to come in the future.
-I have been listening to mroe sermons recently, and this seems to be a common theme among them.
+I have been listening to more sermons recently, and this seems to be a common theme among them.
 These sermons were all delivered around the end of 2019.

-Watched some vidoes today, that had me thinking about some side income ideas that I could use to advance and extend my skillset in the IT field.
+Watched some videos today, that had me thinking about some side income ideas that I could use to advance and extend my skillset in the IT field.
 I have watched several videos about people that are using Fiverr to make income.
 I used Fiverr back in 2011, but had not really be active on the platform recently.
 I